Read through this chapter and see that most of it is a discourse by Jesus (he does the talking) (4,1-34). What might be the theme of the discourse?

-If we look at this chapter overall, the arrangement is straightforward: we have a series of parables (4,1-34) to which the story of the calming of the storm has been added (4,35-41).
+To this at the end of the chapter, the story of the calming of the storm has been added (4,35-41).
 Notice how it opens with a new beginning.

-We can begin by noting how the evangelist opens and closes the discourse, 4,1-2 and then how he closes it, 4,34-35.
+We look first at how the evangelist opens the discourse, 4,1-2 and then how he closes it, 4,34-35.
 What is the effect of this?

-What we need to do now is to see whether there is any special arrangement of this teaching in parables.
-We have already seen that there are special arrangements in 2,1-3-6 and 3,20-35.
+What we need to do next is to see whether there is any special arrangement of this teaching in parables.
+We have already seen that there are such special arrangements in 2,1-3-6 and 3,20-35.
 Maybe we can look for something similar here.

-We have been told that Jesus likes to speak in parables (3,23), as he repeats here in this chapter (4,2.11.33).
-We can say that a parable is a story taken from real life which points towards a deeper meaning.
+We have been told that Jesus likes to speak in parables (3,23) and that is repeated here in this discourse (4,2.11.33).
+We can say that a parable is a story or image taken from real life which points towards a deeper meaning.
 That is made explicit in 4,26 and 4,30; it is implicit in 4,3 (see 1,15).

-We have therefore three farming parables, one at the beginning and two at the end.
+We have therefore three agricultural parables, one at the beginning and two at the end.
 Can you find any links between them?

 What then forms the middle part of the series?
 Look closely at what is present in verses 11,13,21 and 24 but not in verses 26 and 30.